abhgangwar/HexBoardGame/README.md

-This is simple Hex Board game.
+This is a simple Hex Board game.
-For unix systems simply run make command.
+For unix-like systems simply run make command.

 For Windows compile it like:
 g++ -std=c++11 board.cpp -o hex.exe